tongyin9/minimum-opencode-agent/coding_guide.md

 `PROJECT_PROGRESS.md` must contain only the following sections:

+- **AI coding Claim**: I have fully understand the project structure and the coding rules.
 - **Project Description**: One single sentence describing the project.
 - **Environment**: Running environment and how to activate.
 If the user has not designated any environment, clarify with user about the system conda and python.
 Then create and maintain a self-sustained virtual environment (conda or venv) under the workspace, and sync to an env setting file; record all the outside resources needed (module, absolute path of software and data).
 - **Aiming Structure**: High-level project structure, goals, or target architecture (concise bullet points).